Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Ingestion/samples/Sample1_LogDataAsync.md

-# <scenario_list>
+# SetUp

 To use these samples, you'll first need to set up resources.
 See [getting started](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/monitor/Azure.Monitor.Ingestion/README.md#getting-started) for details.

-## <scenario> asynchronously
+## Upload custom logs asynchronously

 You can create a client and call the client's `UploadAsync` method.
-Please note that at this time the upload limit is 1 Mb.
-Any content uploaded larger than 1 Mb will throw an exception.
+Take note of the data ingestion [limits](https://docs.microsoft.com/azure/azure-monitor/service-limits#custom-logs).

 ```C# Snippet:UploadCustomLogsAsync
 var dataCollectionEndpoint = new Uri("...");